fortressgames/RegionManager/README.md

 # RegionManager
 Open source Simple region API

-Minecraft in-game regions allowing for a simple API librery when players enter or exit regions.
+Minecraft in-game regions allowing for a simple events when players enter or exit regions.